Dems slam new health care bill as 'meaner'

 Schumer called the bill "nasty" and likened it to a "wolf in sheep's clothing."

-"The Senate bill needed heart, the way this bill cuts health care is heartless.
-The President said Obamacare was mean, the Senate bill may be meaner," Schumer said.
+"The Senate bill needed heart, the way this bill cuts health care is heartless," Schumer said.
 "The Senate bill is a wolf in sheep's clothing -- only this wolf's teeth are even sharper than the House bill."

 Schumer went on to draw comparisons between what Obamacare offered and what the new bill by the Senate offered.

-Note: Correction: President Trump was referring to the House health care bill when he described it as "mean."